b-wojcik/bwgl/README.md

-BWGL is a small, **header only** C++ rendering framework built on **OpenGL 4.4**, which provides reusable abstractions for common tasks such as window and input handling, shader and texture caching, and model loading.
+BWGL is a small, **header only** C++ rendering framework built on **OpenGL 4.4**, which provides reusable abstractions for common tasks such as window handling, shader and texture caching, camera systems and model loading.
 <br/> <br/>
 It is designed to provide the foundational systems needed to get an OpenGL project up and running without having to build them from scratch.